They say when you’re going through something, it’s good to be a part of a supportive community.

 While I wouldn’t pick this road given the chance at an easier one, there is a grace to this experience.

 Knowing that my concerns may be too much for most people keeps me from placing an impossible burden on them.
+I can let them in to help hold me up knowing they can only hold my arms and not my load.
 There’s a horrible, painful, saving grace in having one last place to turn.
+Jesus carries the load.

 Some days I hate it.
 My deep-down, honest, unsanctified preference is “easy” and not “Jesus.”
 That’s not the right answer, but it’s the truth.